kushal-likhi/node-graphql-boilerplate/README.md

-# SCIO Independent Doctor API
+# Boilerplate pushed from Independent Doctor API project).
+Removed all business code, only boilerplate.

 ### To Setup